Thanood/monterey-user-manual/creating_new_application/Aurelia-CLI/custom.md

 <br>

-At this point, the NPM manager is a lot "smarter"
+At this point, the NPM manager is a lot "smarter" and provides the insight into the set of NPM dependencies of this application.
+Besideds displaying the list of dependencies, Monterey will look up the latest version and will match it with the currently installed version.
+By using two different colors (green and red), a visual representation of your dependencies' versions is displayed.

 <p align=center>
   <img src="https://cloud.githubusercontent.com/assets/2712405/17987453/1281d9c4-6aee-11e6-8215-03378c0dfe59.png"></img>